Roger92/metric-ruler-labels/README.md

 Also thanks to those developers :)

+## Planned
+Support for MeasureTemplate tool (cone, circle, ray) and for the package DragRuler.

 ## Feedback
 If you find a bug or have any feedback for me just add an issue in the [issuetracker](https://github.com/Roger92/metric-ruler-labels/issues).
 Thx alot and i hope this module helps you in your game :)